Jaimeloeuf/SS/spec.md

 ```

 ## Loops
-no loops
+- no loops
-only functional iterables
+- only functional iterables
+- not possible to do loops when all your values are constants, how to do a for loop?
+recursion
 ```js
 import iterable from "std:iterable";